-Under Maine probate law, a person is considered incapacitated if he/she is a minor or an adult who lacks sufficient understanding or capacity to make or communicate responsible decisions concerning him/herself.
-If, prior to becoming incapacitated, the loved one executed a durable power of attorney, that may be all that is needed to manage his/her affairs.
+Under Maine probate law, a person is considered incapacitated if they are a minor or adult who lacks sufficient understanding or capacity to make or communicate responsible decisions concerning themselves.
+If before becoming incapacitated, they executed a durable power of attorney, which may be all needed to manage their affairs.
 However, without a power of attorney and sometimes even with one, a more formal arrangement is needed.

 You would likely need legal assistance regarding the Court appointment of a Guardian to protect a person or a Conservator for the protection of their assets.
 This Probate Court area of family law is one of our specialties.
 We have been successful in Guardianship and Conservatorship cases for adults and minors in Probate Court for 25 years.